itavero/homebridge-z2m/docs/cover.md

 | `position` | published, set | [Current Position](https://developers.homebridge.io/#/characteristic/CurrentPosition) (for the value from MQTT),<br>[Target Position](https://developers.homebridge.io/#/characteristic/TargetPosition) (for the value set from HomeKit) | Required |
 | `tilt` | published, set | [Current Horizontal Tilt Angle](https://developers.homebridge.io/#/characteristic/CurrentHorizontalTiltAngle) (for the value from MQTT),<br>[Target Horizontal Tilt Angle](https://developers.homebridge.io/#/characteristic/TargetHorizontalTiltAngle) (for the value set from HomeKit)| Optional |

-The required [Position State](https://developers.homebridge.io/#/characteristic/PositionState) characteristic is determined by comparing consecutive received positions.
+The required [Position State](https://developers.homebridge.io/#/characteristic/PositionState) characteristic is set when the _Target Position_ is changed or when an `position` is received from MQTT (and the movement is assumed to be stopped).

-After changing the _Target Position_, the plugin will try to request the updated `position` every few seconds, until it does not receive an update or it receives the same value twice in a row.
+If the `position` can be _get_, the plugin will try to get frequent updates, after changing the _Target Position_.
+If the same position is reported twice, movement is assumed to be stopped.